z-zeechung/uli4a/README.md

 + 📦A wrapper of any C compiler to emulate the behavior of GCC toolchain

-📚mlibc: An easy-to-compile C library with minimal system interfaces, providing stability and good compatibility with current Unix software.
+📚mlibc: An easy-to-compile C library with minimal system interfaces, providing stability and good compatibility with current POSIX softwares.

 📜Principles: